 - A boat from another country temporarily using West Virginia's waters.

-- A boat registered in another state and not kept in West Virginia for a certain amount of days.
+- A boat registered in another state and not kept in West Virginia for more than 60 consecutive days.

 - Complete an Application for a Certificate of Title for a Motor Boat (Form MB-6).